cschotte/blog/content/blog/My home and office network setup.md

 ## Access points

 In the rest of the house, I have multiple access points and the office is fully wired.
 This gives me very good Wi-Fi coverage in and around the house.
 Using the Map functionality in the controller software I can check where I have blind spots in my house.
-(Below picture is an example and is not my house)
+(Below picture is an example)

 ![Wi-Fi Floorplan](/media/UniFi_floorplan.png)